hxjo/fastapi-inertia/CONTRIBUTION.md

 ### Changes documentation
 Once you're done with your work, you must add an entry to the CHANGELOG.md, describing your changes.
+Please make sure to explain why, and what you did in your PR description.

 ## Tests